-- a) Initial signing and sealing of contract documents above the Chief Executive Officer's delegation or where the Chief Executive Officer declares a conflict of interest. - b) Tender recommendations and contract approval for all expenditure over \$250,000 (excluding GST) for Goods, Services and Works, unless it meets the condition outlined in 10.1.1 (c). - c) Variations and contract term extensions outside of the Chief Executive Officer's delegation.

-Procurement Policy This Document is Uncontrolled when Printed Responsible Officer: Chief Operating Officer Version: 5.0 Issue Date: 23 August 2023 Next Review: 23 August 2024 Page 25/ 34 d) If a decision is made to exercise the contract extension clause of a contract where Council was required to sign and seal the original contract documents.
+- a) Initial signing and sealing of contract documents above the Chief Executive Officer's delegation or where the Chief Executive Officer declares a conflict of interest. - b) Tender recommendations and contract approval for all expenditure over \$150,000 (excluding GST) for Goods, Services and Works, unless it meets the condition outlined in 10.1.1 (c). - c) Variations and contract term extensions outside of the Chief Executive Officer's delegation. - d) If a decision is made to exercise the contract extension clause of a contract where Council was required to sign and seal the original contract documents.